-- 18 Become aware of organizational requirements and current activities of council in order to be - prepared to fill in for the president at the meeting. - 20 For financial aid to encourage League development and leadership training, refer to National - 21 Development Fund Guidelines, Application for Subsidy from the Development Fund, National - Development Fund Report of Workshop, and National Development Fund Follow Up Summary.
+- 18 1.
+Become aware of organizational requirements and current activities of council in order to be prepared to fill in for the president at the meeting. - 20 2.
+For financial aid to encourage League development and leadership training, refer to National - Development Fund Guidelines, Application for Subsidy from the Development Fund, National - Development Fund Report of Workshop, and National Development Fund Follow Up - 23 Summary. - 24 3.
+Become president automatically after serving her elected term as vice-president. - 4.
+Perform the duties of the president in her absence or inability to serve. - 26 5.
+Recruit members and maintain membership. - 27 6.
+Develop League resource material. - 28 7.
+Oversee life membership. - 29 8.
+Be responsible for League development and leadership training. - 30 9.
+Perform such other duties as may be delegates to her by the president.